eemclaughlin/indieProject/DesignDocuments/projectPlan.md

 ### Week 12
 - [ ] Start working on proper layout and design of jsp pages.
+- [ ] Build up unit-testing to get more coverage
 - [ ] Continue adding to ToDo List/Project plan for upcoming weeks

 ### Week 13
-- [ ] CSS and HTML layout and design work/refinement
-- [ ] Continue adding to ToDo List/Project plan for upcoming weeks
+- [ ] Continue to refine layout, CSS and HTML.

 ### Week 14
 - [ ] Finilize project
-- [ ] Continue adding to ToDo List/Project plan for upcoming weeks

 ### Week 15
 - [ ] Finalize project and prep for demonstrations.